 - Each Event is considered a satellite Event of FedCSIS.
 All basic information about the Event, including its Call for Papers and a link to the FedCSIS-provided Paper Submission System, is going to be published in a unified form on the FedCSIS website.

-- The acceptance rate for all events should follow the guidelines established by the FedCSIS conference series Chairs.
+- The acceptance rate for all events should follow the guidelines established by the Chairs of the FedCSIS Conference Series.

 - Registration of participants, and all financial and local arrangements are managed by the FedCSIS organizers, according to the principles highlighted below.

-The Event’s chair(s) need to coordinate the Event sessions and stimulate discussion
+- The Event’s Chair(s) are expected to come to the conference to coordinate the Event sessions and stimulate discussion.